 Why Big Data Visualisation Is Essential

 Seeing Through the Raw Data

-Big data analytics makes it possible for organizations to sift through captured data in order to produce viable, actionable conclusions related to causes, processes, and trends.
+Big data analytics makes it possible for organisations to sift through captured data in order to produce viable, actionable conclusions related to causes, processes, and trends.
 However, for that refined information to be useful, it needs to be able to bridge the gap between data silos and decision makers.
 After all, even the best analytics programs aren’t worth much value if the human users are unable to interpret and act upon the data being presented.
-The solution to this problem is big data visualization.
+The solution to this problem is big data visualisation.

 - Quickly process large amounts of data

 It’s called big data for a reason.
 With so much information being captured, organised, and analysed, there is simply too much raw data for the average human mind to process at any sort of reasonable pace.
 Big data visualisation cuts out the lengthy process of data comprehension, and instead makes it possible for users to digest large, complex data stores at a glance.
 This is often accomplished through the use of interactive, visually-presented dashboards.

 In the fast paced world of business, every second counts.
 Businesses that have to rely on more-traditional methods of collating and refining vast amount of data often end up with obsolete information.
 On the other hand, the best big data visualisation tools operate in real time, constantly updating the information being presented, so that at any given time that a user might need to access them, they’ll always have the most current data available.
 In fact, according to a 2013 study by Aberdeen Group, managers in organisations that use visual data discovery tools are 28 percent more likely to find information that is timely.

 Interactive big data visualisation tools take the visualisation process beyond the use of simple graphs and charts, and instead allow users the chance to see beyond the numbers.
 By allowing users the opportunity to delve deeper into causes and trends, big data visualisation allows decision makers the chance to see not only what the numbers are saying, but also why.